 - The major causes of death are malaria, anaemia and pneumonia

-ADI provided operating theatre, blood transfusion service and X-ray facilities, toilets, the first C-Section, the first hysterctomy and provision of regular Family planning implants and Tubal ligation procedures.
+Since 2012, ADI has provided an operating theatre, blood transfusion services, X-ray facilities and hospital toilets.
+ADI undertook the first C-Section and the first hysterectomy at the hospital and continues to provide regular Family planning implants and Tubal ligation procedures.

-In 2015 Dr Theresa Lei became the first Papua New Guinean national employed as an ADI Medical Officer.
+In 2015 Dr Theresa Lei became the first Papua New Guinean national employed as an ADI Medical Officer providing:

 - Case-based and group education and in-service training

 - Clinical duties in the outpatients department, on daily ward rounds and though clinical consultations.